 Figure 1.
-Day 261 in the life of a piglet
+261st day in the life of a piglet

-Note: Adaptation based on real facts.
+Note: Adaptation based on actual facts.

-This story illustrates another characteristic of the Black Swan, namely the fact that the event affects only the victim.
-In the situation of an event where there is a perpetrator, he knows what he is preparing.
-The victim doesn't know.
+This story illustrates another feature of the Black Swan, namely the fact that this situation is for the victim.
+In the event where there is a perpetrator, he knows what he is preparing.
+The victim does not know.
 The surprise only exists for the victim.
-The Extreme Impact also usually only exists for the victim.
+Extreme Impact also usually only exists for the victim.